-Among the best of these automatic cat doors, we love the SureFlap Microchip Pet Door, where you can register your pet’s microchip, and the Cat Mate Elite 305 Super Selective Cat Door, which uses RFID collar keys.
-You can check out the full Sureflap pet door collection to find the door that works best for you.
+Among the best of these automatic cat doors, we love the Cat Mate Elite 305 Super Selective Cat Door, which uses RFID collar keys.

 Many Installation Options

 Cats are very nimble creatures, and can use a cat door basically wherever it is.
 For this reason, there are so many options for installation.
-You can find a cat door for walls like the Cat Mate Wall Kit, a cat door for sliding doors like the SureFlap Microchip Thermo Panel, and a cat door for windows like the SureFlap Dualscan Thermo Sash.
+You can find a cat door for walls like the Cat Mate Wall Kit, a cat door for sliding doors, and plenty of other install options.
+See how to install a cat door in a sash window.

 Alongside the cat door for sliding glass door and cat door in window options, there are also many options for screen doors and, of course, doors.
 Take a look at our entire selection of cat doors, including cat doors for glass.

 When considering a pet door for cats, we know you have many options.
 The best thing to do is consider your cat first.
 Think about how they behave and what kind of door they would be most comfortable with.